More

 Oxford University has created this website to help students improve their reading skills through books and stories.
 It is a comprehensive place for teachers to find interactive reading material for their students.
 Every session comes with guided lessons and emphasis on skills that the student can learn through it, like phonic comprehension, vocabulary enhancement, etc.

-7. PBS Reading Games
+8. PBS Reading Games

-Grade Level: Pre-K to 3rd grade
+Grade Level: Pre-K to 5th

-Grade Level: Pre-K to 5th grade
+Grade Level: Pre-K to 3rd

 Reading Rockets is a national reading library designed to help students who are struggling to read.
 This reading website contains comprehensive material for teachers and parents to support students with reading difficulties.
 Teachers can use free reading resources in multiple ways to encourage and motivate their students to read more.

-Grade Level: Pre-K to 3rd grade
+Grade Level: Pre-K to 3rd

-Grade Level: Pre-K to 3rd grade
+Grade Level: 3rd to 5th

 PebbleGo is a research resource for elementary children.
 The website includes several texts on animals, history, and science with a read-along feature.
 It offers a helping guide to readers who are struggling.
 However, it has extensive and paid reading resources that require a school sign-on code to log in.

-Grade Level: 3rd to 5th grade
+Grade Level: Pre-K to 3rd

 Vooks creates a self-learning environment for students.
 It offers self-paced narration that students can follow along with the highlighted text.
 This helps to improve reading comprehension, fluency, focus, and more.
 With Vooks, you can create a joyful reading experience for your students.

-Grade Level: Pre-K to 3rd grade
+Grade Level: 3rd to 5th

 Bookshare is the best reading website for kids who struggle to read.
 It is an audiobook site that celebrates good books and learning.
 You can motivate your students to read more with audio and highlighted text.
 In addition, it has tailored lessons for students struggling with dyslexia, blindness, cerebral palsy, etc.

-Grade Level: 3rd to 5th grade
+Grade Level: Pre-K to 8th

 Funbrain is an interactive and free reading website that offers engaging reading games, books, and principles.
-It is a perfect website for preschoolers and elementary school goers.
+It is a perfect website for preschoolers and elementary school kids.
 You can find many great publications on Funbrain, like the Diary of a Wimpy Kid multi-book collection.

 Related Reading: Best Books for 5th Graders That Will Make Reading Time Fun for Kids

-15. Read Write Think
+16. Read Write Think

-Read Write Think is a writing program supported by the National Council of Teachers of English (NCTE).
+Write Think is a writing program supported by the National Council of Teachers of English (NCTE).
 This online reading resource contains printables, lesson plans, and activities to help homeschooling students.
 It is a comprehensive reading website that parents and teachers can use to help children.

-Grade Level: K-12
+Grade Level: Pre-K to 5th

 As the name suggests, Storytime from Space is the website where stories come from space.
-NASA astronauts videotape themselves reading books about space and the earth, and share them with students.
+NASA astronauts videotape themselves reading books about space and the Earth and share them with students.
 So, to spike your students’ interest in space and science, you can refer to this website.

-Grade Level: Pre-K to 5th grade
+Grade Level: Pre-K to 5th

 TumbleBookLibrary provides animated and non-animated books for students.
 There are also many visual books, graphic novels, and video curriculums are also available.
 You can find books in both French and Spanish.